-our flagship economy-wide stewardship activity targets all companies who do not disclose sufficient environmental data for inclusion in our investment models.
+stewardship strategy

-In 2022, we contacted 151 companies through this campaign.
+Our flagship economy-wide stewardship activity targets all companies who do not disclose sufficient environmental data for inclusion in our investment models.
+In 2023, we contacted 342 companies through this campaign, expanding into the emerging markets as part of our plans to launch an EM product suite in the second half of 2024.
+Of these 342 companies, 239 were from the developed markets and 103 from emerging markets.